lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ### Overview

-The release consists of three coordinated changes:
+The release consists of four coordinated changes:

 1. Deployment of the `DelegationFactory`, establishing the general-purpose on-chain delegation infrastructure (EDF).
 2. An update to the `DepositSecurityModule` contract to verify guardian signatures via the guardian's ERC-1271 `DelegationContract.isValidSignature`, so that Council guardians can operate behind EDF delegation contracts.